itsneufox/itsneufox.github.io/openmp-server-deploy/introduction.md

 {: .highlight }
 > **Who Is This Guide For?**
 > - **New Users**: If you're new to server management, we'll walk you through each step, ensuring you understand the process.
-> - **Experienced Users**: If you’re familiar with server management but new to open.mp, this guide will provide you with all the necessary steps to get started.
+> - **Experienced Users**: If youâ€™re familiar with server management but new to open.mp, this guide will provide you with all the necessary steps to get started.

 ## Prerequisites